Kara, Togo: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C. Ensure that you find the correct type.
-Many adapters on sale are just plug changers and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types C. Be sure to find the correct kind.
+Most adapters currently sold are just plugs and expect your devices to adjust the voltage themselves.
 If yours can't do that they could burn up.
-This one should work in most locations.
+This one is sufficent for most places.

 Airplane phone mount